matestack/matestack-ui-core/docs/guides/essential/09_custom_vue_js_components.md

 end
 ```

 Spin up your app and head to the **Show** page to play around - fetching and deleting activities should work flawlessly!
 Hint: The way we have set it up for now, everything in this component happens on the client side and refreshing the page resets your activities to an empty array.
+If you use page transitions to swap to the index page and then back to the user, the data should still be there.

 Again, don't forget to save your progress to Git.
 In the repo root, run